 Herbicides can be effective tools for controlling unwanted weeds in the landscape.
 However, in recent years, the Nebraska Forest Service has seen a significant increase in unintended herbicide damage to trees and other landscape plants.
+You can assist us in documenting damage across Nebraska.
+Please note the NFS is not a regulatory agency.

 Damage symptoms vary with the type and concentration of herbicide, the plant exposed and its stage of growth, and environmental factors.
 Common symptoms may include: